shanhe2/ai201-project2-fitfindr-starter/planning.md

 **Step 1:**
 <!-- What does the agent do first?
 Which tool is called?
 With what input? -->
-search_listings("vintage graphic tee", max_price=30.0) filters the listings dataset against title, description, style_tags, category, and price.
-It returns matching listings sorted by relevance.
-If the matching list is empty, then it means nothing matches.
-The agent stops and returns a message telling the user no clothes are matching.
-In this case, the agent will not move on calling `suggest_outfit`.
+The planning loop parses the query and extracts `description="vintage graphic tee"`, `size=None`, `max_price=30.0`.
+It calls `search_listings("vintage graphic tee", size=None, max_price=30.0)`, which filters listings.json against `title`, `description`, `style_tags`, and `price`.
+It scores by keyword overlap with "vintage graphic tee", drops anything over $30, and returns a ranked list.
+The top result is `lst_002`: `{"title": "Y2K Baby Tee — Butterfly Print", "price": 18.0, "condition": "excellent", "platform": "depop", "style_tags": ["y2k", "vintage", "graphic tee", "cottagecore"], ...}`.
+The planning loop sets `session["selected_item"] = results[0]` and proceeds.
+If the list is empty, the planning loop sets `session["error"]` to "No listings matched your search.
+Try a broader description, a different size, or raise your price limit." and returns the session immediately without calling `suggest_outfit`.

 **Step 2:**
 <!-- What happens next?
 What was returned from step 1?
 What tool is called now? -->
-When the step 1 output a non empty list, the `suggest_outfit` takes the first item from the list as an input. `suggest_outfit(new_item=<band tee>, wardrobe=<user's wardrobe>)`.
-This will send the item and the user's wardrobe to the Groq LLM.
-Then it returns string suggestion result like: "Pair this with your baggy jeans and chunky sneakers for an easy streetwear look.
-Leave it untucked and slightly oversized."
-If the wardrobe is empty, offer general styling advice for the item rather than raising an exception or returning an empty string.
+The planning loop calls `suggest_outfit(new_item=session["selected_item"], wardrobe=session["wardrobe"])`.
+The wardrobe contains baggy straight-leg jeans, chunky white sneakers, and a vintage black denim jacket (among others).
+The Groq LLM returns: `"Pair the Y2K baby tee with your baggy straight-leg jeans and chunky white sneakers for an easy streetwear look.
+Throw your vintage black denim jacket over it and leave it open for a layered 90s vibe."` The planning loop stores this in `session["outfit_suggestion"]` and proceeds.
+If the LLM returns an empty string, the planning loop sets `session["error"]` to "Couldn't generate outfit suggestions — please try again." and returns early without calling `create_fit_card`.

 **Step 3:**
 <!-- Continue until the full interaction is complete -->
-The outfit suggestion triggers `create_fit_card(outfit=<suggestion>, new_item=<band tee>)`, which produces a short shareable OOTD caption.
-If it receives an empty outfit string, it returns a descriptive error string instead of crashing.
+The planning loop calls `create_fit_card(outfit=session["outfit_suggestion"], new_item=session["selected_item"])`.
+The Groq LLM returns: `"thrifted this y2k butterfly tee off depop for $18 and it was made for my baggy jeans 🦋 vintage denim jacket on top and we're done. full look in my stories"`.
+The planning loop stores this in `session["fit_card"]` and returns the session.
+If `outfit` is empty or whitespace-only, `create_fit_card` returns a descriptive error string (e.g. "Could not generate fit card: outfit suggestion was empty.") which is stored in `session["fit_card"]` — this is a degraded output, not a hard stop.

 **Final output to user:**
 <!-- What does the user actually see at the end? -->
-The user sees three panels in the Gradio interface: the top search result, the outfit suggestion, and the fit card caption.
-On the error path, only a single message appears explaining what to change.
+The Gradio UI displays three panels:
+- **Listing:** "Y2K Baby Tee — Butterfly Print — $18.00, depop, excellent condition"
+- **Outfit suggestion:** "Pair the Y2K baby tee with your baggy straight-leg jeans and chunky white sneakers..."
+- **Fit card:** "thrifted this y2k butterfly tee off depop for $18 and it was made for my baggy jeans 🦋..."

+On the error path, only the error panel appears: "No listings matched your search.
+Try a broader description, a different size, or raise your price limit."